 What is income tax in Portuguese?

-Personal income tax in Portuguese is known as Imposto sobre o Rendimento das Pessoas Singulares (IRS).
+The Portuguese tax system for personal income tax is known as Imposto sobre o Rendimento das Pessoas Singulares (IRS).

 What is Portugal's tax rate?